wmhm/MQPackage/PROPOSAL.md

 This does not support the glob syntax, all files must be declared explicitly.

-## repositories.yml
+## mqpkg.yml

-This file is used to tell the installer what repositories a particular target directory wants to pull packages from.
-It must exist at the root of the target directory, and it is a simple yaml file that looks like:
+This file is used to configure the installer so that it is able to use the correct settings for a particular target directory.
+It must exist at the root of the target directory.
+It is a yaml file with a schema like:

 ```yaml
 repositories: